-The restaurants and cafes in the Piazza di San Giovanni, where you find the Cathedral of Santa Maria dei Fiori, charge like wounded bulls.
+The restaurants and cafes in the Piazza di San Giovanni, where you find the Cathedral of Santa Maria dei Fiori (Florence Cathedral), charge like wounded bulls.
 Stepping back a block you will find a variety of reasonably priced cafes and bars.

 It appears that the craftsmanship and creativity were poured into the outside of the Cathedral of Santa Maria dei Fiori, because the inside is as hollow as an Easter egg.
 Given that we had already climbed to the top of the bell tower we skipped the opportunity to ascend the Duomo.

 The nearby Baptistry packs a surprising punch.
 The octagonal building dates back to the 12th century.
 Inside all heads turn upwards to the magnificent mosaic ceiling.

 Zig-zagging through town, we made our way up the Poggi Ramps (stairway) to Piazzale Michelangelo for more postcard inspired views of Florence.
 Along the way, Julie started her photo collection of traffic signs that have been skillfully and humorously defaced by the French artist Clet.